Vonng/pigsty/docs/v-infra.md

 Pigsty exposes all Web class services such as Home, Grafana, Prometheus, AlertManager, Consul, and optionally PGWeb and Jupyter Lab to the public via Nginx on the meta node.
 Pgbouncer is also served externally by Nginx.

 You can bypass Nginx and access some of the services on the meta-node directly through the port, but some services should not be exposed to the public for security reasons and can only be accessed through the Nginx proxy.
-Nginx distinguishes different services by domain name.
-Therefore, if the domain name configured for each service cannot be resolved in the current environment, you need to configure it in `/etc/hosts` before using it.
+Nginx distinguishes different services by the domain name.
+Therefore, if the domain name configured for each service cannot be resolved in the current env, you need to configure it in `/etc/hosts` before using it.